pooya-dehghan/educational_ministry_irp/README.md

 http://127.0.0.1:8000
 ```

-##runing front side
-a) first we should download node.js to our system from it's website: https://nodejs.org/en/download/

-b) then we should install it from it's setup wizard.

-c) to make sure of installing node, open cmd and write 'node -v'. this shows you the version of node that installed on your system.

-d) by installing node.js , npm ( node package manager) is being installed
-on your system automatically. write 'npm -v' to make sure.

-e) now we should install the required modules to our project. go to frontend directory on cmd and write 'npm install'.

-f)now open the vscode. open a new terminal. change directory to frontend. write 'npm run dev'. this gives you local link address.

 # migrate
 you have more than 20 unapplied migrations. so you can not use the admin panel or database.
 - this command applies all unapplied migrations.